 I pack up and Jack walks me out to the street and quickly flags me down a “B for bus.”
 He confirms the price to the Erakor jetty with my driver and I’m on my way.

 The Erakor Island Resort

-When I arrived at the jetty, the ferry was waiting for the quick 10-minute ride across the channel to Erakor Island.
-As we got closer and closer to the island I was blown away by how beautiful it is.
+When I arrived at the jetty, the ferry is waiting for the quick 5-minute ride across the channel to Erakor Island.
+As we get closer and closer to the island I’m blown away by how beautiful it is.

 The language was developed in the late 19th century when thousands of Ni-Vanuatu were forced to work on plantations in Australia and Fiji.
 With several languages spoken on the plantations, a form of pidgin English was developed combining English words with grammar typical to other parts of the region.

 At the turn of the 20th century when these workers began to return to Vanuatu, the language was retained and spread through the islands since it allowed for better communication with European traders and settlers.

 A few interesting examples of Bislama: